spectrocloud/librarium/docs/docs-content/integrations/cni-azure.md

 :::warning

-Make sure to use Azure CNI with the Windows operating system as the kubenet is not available for the Windows environment.
+Make sure to use Azure CNI with the Windows Operating System as the kubenet CNI is not available for the Windows environment.

 :::